 "Why don't any of you have on those little badges?
 It would make it easier to get to know you guys."

-"Out of habit, I guess.
-We don't wear them when we dendou because people see the 'kyokai' and it scares them off.
-Makes them think we're Sokes or Moonies or something."
+“Out of habit, I guess.
+We don’t wear them when we dendo because it scares people off.
+Makes them think we’re Sokes or Moonies or something.”

 She nodded.
 "By the way, my name's Lisa Hirsch."